 Published by Economic Times August 27, 2014

-The customer is spoilt for choice.
-Thanks to the explosion in variety in almost every consumer goods product category in the last few decades, he now has endless options before him.
-Be it for cars, coffee, capris, cell phones… he never had such a good time shopping.
-The good times only seem to be getting better as multiple players continue to enter the market; players react to new offerings of competitors who in turn fight back with more introductions.
+Customers are spoilt for choice.
+Thanks to the explosion in variety in almost every consumer goods product category in the last few decades, they now have endless options before them.
+Be it for cars, coffee, capris or cell phones.
+They never had such a good time shopping.
+The good times only seem to be getting better, as multiple players continue to enter the market; and, older players reacting to the new offerings of their competitors, who, in turn, fight back with even more innovative products and services, and discounts.
 These are exciting times for sellers, too.
-With excitement comes pressure.
-The many functional teams – collectively called new product development organisations – involved in making new products are now under dual pressure to develop more products faster to counter competition.
+However, with excitement comes pressure.
+The many functional teams – collectively called new product development organisations – involved in making new products are now under dual pressure to develop more products, and that too, faster to counter competition.
 The pressure goes up manifold in companies where the failure rate of new products is high.

 The Disastrous Concoction: Load coupled with Uncertainty

-In most new product organizations, the adding of resources has not kept pace with increase of load.
-Enormous workload, highly uncertain environment of new product development, heavy dependence on external suppliers have together made the task of creating new things more challenging.
+In most new product development organizations, whether in auto or in consumer goods industry, adding of resources has not kept pace with increase of load.
+The enormous workload, highly uncertain environment of new product development, heavy dependence on external suppliers have together made the task of creating new products more challenging.
 The process is riddled with rework, delays in production stabilization, and delays in launch.
-Elevated stress levels of engineers is amongst serious concerns.
+Elevated stress levels of engineers is another serious concern.

 Typical Solutions (that aren’t)